-As dementia progresses, caregivers can experience greater burden.
-(Table 2).
-A local study done in 1999 on the burden of caregiving in mild to moderate dementia revealed that even in the earlier stages of dementia, 48% of caregivers reported the caring process to be a difficult one.
-More importantly, these difficulties were pertinent enough to be significantly associated with the intention to institutionalize the PWD.
+As dementia progresses, caregivers can experience greater burden (Table 2).
+A local study 4 done in 1999 on the burden of caregiving in mild to moderate dementia revealed that even in the earlier stages of dementia, 48% of caregivers reported the caring process to be a difficult one.
+More importantly, these difficulties were pertinent enough to be significantly associated with the intention to institutionalise the PWD.
 Behavioural problems featured more prominently than functional disabilities in relation to the caregivers' experience of burden.
-The converse was seen in another local study done on patients with more advanced dementia.
-Taken together, these studies suggest that as dementia progresses and behavioural problems lessen in intensity, functional impairments become more pronounced.
-Caregivers therefore encounter the changing issues that emerge at different stages of the disease.
+The converse was seen in another local study10 done on patients with more advanced dementia.
+As dementia progresses and behavioural problems lessen in intensity, functional impairments become more pronounced.
+Caregivers therefore encounter changing issues and challenges in caregiving that emerge at different stages of the disease.
 Understanding the background, personality and life history of the PWD plays a crucial role in helping the caregiver understand the reasons behind his behaviour.
 Often, behavioural issues may seem bizarre but with thoughtful reflection of the circumstances surrounding the emergence of the behavior in the PWD in the light of his past, one can often find meaning and understanding.
 This insight gained can direct the caregiver to find means to offer comfort and solace to the PWD who may be feeling threatened, insecure and vulnerable when he exhibits seemingly "difficult behavior".

 The impact of caregiving on the caregiver can also be felt in indirect ways (Table 3).
 Caregivers are often torn between the needs of the patient and that of their nuclear families.
 Primary caregivers may suffer restricted social lives and have less time for career pursuits, hobbies and other social activities.
 This can lead feelings of disenchantment, disdain and even despair.
-Caregiver burnout can thus result and this needs to addressed early (Table 4).
+A recent local study showed that more than a quarter of Singapore caregivers of PWD reported feelings of burden more than 'sometimes' and the factors that increased burden included a longer duration of caregiving and financial problems.
+32 Caregiver burnout thus has to be looked out for constantly and needs to be addressed early (Table 4).